designing-sounds/designing_sounds/README.md

 ### Other Platforms

-At this time we are currently not providing explit packages for other operating systems.
+At this time we are currently not providing explicit packages for other operating systems.
+However, all code we have developed is cross-platform.
-However as it is an open source project if you would like to run it then you can download the full source code.
+And as it is an open source project if you would like to run it then you can download the full source code.
+By either cloning the repo or downloading a zip version of the code in the [Releases](https://github.com/designing-sounds/designing_sounds/releases) page.
 Create a virtual environment based on the packages in the requirements.txt file.
 And then run the main application as below: